tradle/cloudpal/README.md

 | Virtual network for all your devices| No | Yes | That is direct connections betweem your devices, no matter where they are.
 Apps that use this, feel magical.
 Stay tuned... |

 ### Beauty of the modern design
-- **Stay connected with network interruptions** Hop in the car while on WhatsApp call and the handoff from WiFi to Cell network will be semaless.
+- **Stay connected with network interruptions**.
+Hop in the car while on WhatsApp call and the handoff from WiFi to Cell network will be semaless.
 Close the lid of your laptop, open it and you are online almost instantly.
 Feels so nice compared to leading VPN services on the market!
-- **VPN usually makes your network slower** Here you will not notice it! (we use WireGuard which is [58% faster than OpenVPN](https://restoreprivacy.com/vpn/wireguard-vs-openvpn/), commonly used by the VPNs).
+- **VPN usually makes your network slower**.
+Here you will not notice it! (we use WireGuard which is [58% faster than OpenVPN](https://restoreprivacy.com/vpn/wireguard-vs-openvpn/), commonly used by the VPNs).
-- **VPN usually transfers more data hurting your data plan**.
-Here the overhead is minimal!

 ### Common VPN features
 - **Secure your line on public WiFi** (cafe, airport, etc).
 Public WiFi is the feeding ground for hackers-in-training, it is that easy to spy on you there.
 Use VPN.
 Stay safe!